 Following a brief training period in light infantry tactics, he was shipped by rail with his uncles and their fellow 47th Pennsylvanians to Washington, D.C. where, beginning 21 September, they were stationed roughly two miles from the White House at “Camp Kalorama” near Georgetown.
-Mustered into federal service with the U.S. Army on 24 September, they became part of Brigadier-General Isaac Stevens’ 3rd Brigade.
+Mustered into federal service with the U.S. Army on 24 September, they became part of the 3rd Brigade of Brigadier-General Isaac Ingalls Stevens.
 Ordered to march out once again, they headed for Camp Lyon, Maryland on the Potomac River’s eastern shore before moving on toward Camp Advance.
-They pitched their tents in a deep ravine near Fort Ethan Allen and Union General W. F. Smith’s headquarters.
-As part of the massive Army of the Potomac, they were assigned to help to defend the nation’s capital.
+They pitched their tents in a deep ravine near Fort Ethan Allen and the headquarters of Union Brigadier-General William Farrar Smith (also known as “Baldy”).
+As part of the massive Army of the Potomac (“Mr. Lincoln’s Army”), they were assigned to help to defend the nation’s capital.

-An article, Big Achievements in the House of Fuller, which ran in the 27 June 1914 edition of The Allentown Leader seems to confirm Fuller’s illness:
+The article, Big Achievements in the House of Fuller, which ran in the 27 June 1914 edition of The Allentown Leader, seems to confirm Fuller’s illness:

 After Mr. Fuller’s death William H. Glace, Esq., his friend for fifty years and his companion in sickness in the garret of a Virginia farm shack during the winter of 1863-1864, paid him a beautiful tribute.
 Mr. Glace wrote:–